 London occupies an important place in the history of funeral service.
-The College of Arms that managed funerals of the nobility up until the eighteenth century still has its home in the City.
+The College of Arms, that managed funerals of the nobility until the eighteenth century still has its home in the City.
 Not far away the first commercial undertaker set up in business near the Old Bailey, around 1765.
 Most of the key funeral-related organisations can trace their origins to the capital; the Marylebone-based physician Sir Henry Thompson founded the Cremation Society of England in 1874, while the British Undertakers’ Association, the British Embalmers’ Society and the British Institute of Embalmers were all inaugurated here.
-Over the years hundreds of firms of funeral directors have served thousands of families and during this time London has provided the backdrop for many high profile funerals.
-This short history provides just a glimpse into London’s fascinating funeral heritage.
+Over the years, hundreds of firms of funeral directors have served families and London has provided the backdrop for many high profile funerals.
+This short history provides a glimpse into London’s fascinating funeral heritage.

 The London Association of Funeral Directors

 The first president of the LFFA was William Knox, an undertaker from the Old Kent Road area, with Henry Kellaway of Dulwich as the secretary.
-Over the years the London Centre and the LAFD have represented the interests of its membership through negotiating with trade unions, central government and local authorities, and also educational initiatives such as a work experience scheme and more recently the Certificate in Funeral Arranging and Administration.
-A feature has been the annual banquet; with the exception of the two World Wars, this popular event has been held ever since 1907.
+Over the years the LAFD and its predecessors have represented the interests of its membership through negotiating with trade unions, central government and local authorities.
+It also has provided educational initiatives such as a work experience scheme and, more recently, the Certificate in Funeral Arranging and Administration.
+A feature has been the annual banquet and ball; with the exception of the two World Wars, this popular event has been held since 1907.

-The chain of office was designed by Toye & Co in 1923, and at the annual dinner that year Alderman Harold Kenyon used it to invest the incoming president, C Milne of Fulham.
+The chain of office was designed by Toye & Co in 1923; at the annual dinner that year Alderman Harold Kenyon used it to invest the incoming president, C Milne of Fulham.

 Provision of the coffin is central to the work of the funeral director.
-For many years coffins were hand crafted using elm and oak.
-During the twentieth century greater use of technology has been adopted and today the majority of coffins are machine constructed.
+For many years coffins were hand crafted using elm and oak, but greater use of technology has been adopted the twentieth century and today the majority of coffins are machine constructed.
 Two factors have particularly impacted upon coffins.
-First, cremation authorities stipulated that easily combustible wood be used along with coffin furnishings made from non-metallic materials.
-Secondly, the ravages of the Dutch elm disease required the industry to seek alternatives, such as imported woods and also non-solid boards like chipboard or medium-density fibreboard that could be covered in foil, veneer or cloth.
-Today a wide range of coffins and caskets are offered by funeral directors including cardboard, wicker, bamboo and those decorated by images.
+First, cremation authorities stipulated that easily combustible wood be used, along with coffin furnishings made from non-metallic materials.
+Secondly, the ravages of Dutch elm disease required the industry to seek alternatives, such as imported woods and non-solid boards like chipboard or medium-density fibreboard that could be covered in foil, veneer or cloth.
+Today a wide range of coffins and caskets are offered, including cardboard, wicker, bamboo and those decorated with images.

 Care of the Deceased

 Due to their distance from urban areas and the impracticability of walking funerals, the horse drawn hearse was developed during the mid-nineteenth century to transport the coffin to the new private cemeteries located at places such as Kensal Green, Highgate and Nunhead.
-Most undertakers did not possess their own stable and hired from a carriagemaster such as Henry Smith in Battersea or Dottridge Brothers near the City.
-A further mode of transport was the train and undertakers made good use of the extensive rail network to move coffins quickly and relatively inexpensively around the country.
+Most undertakers did not possess their own stable and hired from a carriagemaster, such as Henry Smith in Battersea or Dottridge Brothers near the City.
+Undertakers also made good use of the extensive rail network. to move coffins quickly and relatively inexpensively around the country.
 The service that ran from the London Necropolis Company’s private station at Waterloo to Brookwood Cemetery in Surrey was perhaps the most novel use of the railway.
 The coffin and mourners were conveyed directly into the cemetery using a branch line.

 The motor hearse first made an appearance on London’s streets around 1906.
 Initially used for transporting coffins in a closed compartment, by the 1920s they were regularly appearing on funerals.
-Both forms of transport continued until the late 1940s before the horse drawn hearse finally disappeared.
+Both forms of transport continued until the late 1940s, before the horse drawn hearse finally disappeared.
 However, their absence was only brief and much prominence was given to their return during the funerals of some notorious east end gangsters.
-The first motor hearses were literally the coffin compartment of a horse hearse secured to the chassis.
-As time has progressed the makes of funeral vehicles have largely reflected those adopted for domestic use: in the 1920s to 1940s Daimler, Austin and Rolls Royce can be found, while Humber and Princess followed in the 1950s.
-A decade on Ford’s and Vauxhall’s were popular while more recently Volvos, Jaguars and Mercedes have appeared.
+The first motor hearses were, literally, the coffin compartment of a horse hearse secured to the chassis.
+As time has progressed the makes of funeral vehicles have largely reflected those adopted for domestic use: in the 1920s to 1940s Daimler, Austin and Rolls Royce, while Humber and Princess followed in the 1950s.
+A decade on Ford’s and Vauxhall’s were popular, while more recently Volvos, Jaguars and Mercedes have appeared.
 The Daimler DS 420 was held by many funeral directors to be the all-time classic funeral vehicle.

 A Few Famous Funerals